joshuagryphon/plastid/docs/source/quickstart.rst

     needed.

   - Some scientific software for data analysis.
-See :doc:`/installation` for instructions on how to get :data:`yeti` and its dependencies, and :doc:`/related` for resources that might be useful.
+See :doc:`/installation` for instructions on how to get :data:`plastid` and its dependencies, and :doc:`/related` for resources that might be useful.